 Program: Associate of Applied Science | Paralegal Studies

 2. Pulaski Technical College

 Pulaski Technical College offers two paralegal programs in Arkansas with its technical certificate in legal secretarial and its AAS – Associate of Applied Science degree in Paralegal Technology.
-The paralegal technology requires degree candidates to finish 61 semester credits, whereas the certificate requires the completion of 29 semester units.
+The paralegal technology requires degree candidates to finish 61-semester credits, whereas the certificate requires the completion of 29 semester units.
 Coursework for these paralegal programs includes legal terminology, torts, legal research & writing, wills, trust & probate, trial practice, bankruptcy law, real estate law, legal ethics, and commercial law, plus an internship.

-Pulaski Technical College (UA PTC) is a member school of Arkansas’ university system with multiple campuses through the counties of Saline and Pulaski.
+Pulaski Technical College (UA PTC) is a member school of Arkansas’ university system with multiple campuses in the counties of Saline and Pulaski.
 Established in 1945, UA PTC serves approximately 6,550 students.
 Pulaski Technical College’s main campus overlooks the Arkansas River in Western North Little Rock.

 Program: Associate of Applied Science | Paralegal Technology

 3. NorthWest Arkansas Community College